-- Read the VmDas or WinRiver II user's guides.
-These guides will help you learn how to use the software. - Workhorse II Sentinel batteries are shipped inside the ADCP but not connected.
-Connect the battery and seal the ADCP before deployment. - Align the compass whenever the batteries are replaced, the CompactFlash card is replaced, or when any ferrous metals are relocated inside or around the Workhorse II housing.
+- Read the VmDas and WinRiver II guides.
+These guides have tutorials to help you learn how to use the software. - WorkHorse Sentinel batteries are shipped inside the ADCP but not connected.
+Connect the battery and seal the ADCP before deployment. - Align the compass whenever the batteries are replaced, the recorder module is replaced, or when any ferrous metals are relocated inside or around the WorkHorse housing.
 Ferro-magnetic materials affect the compass.